 Understand new home loans: If your new build is a home you’re designing and constructing off your own plans, you might be looking at a construction or ‘house and land package’ loan.
 There are rules around these kinds of loans, with some stipulating that you must not build on the land immediately after purchase, while others expect you to start construction straight away.
 Depending on the deal, funds are not released until a certain time, which could significantly affect your plans if you don’t pick the right type of loan.

-If you’re keen to speak to a specialist lending broker, talk to the Red Rock Mortgages team today.
+If you’re keen to speak to a specialist lending broker, talk to the Redrock team today.
 We can put you in touch with an experienced broker who’ll help you find the mortgage solution that works for you.